ArchanaPrasad/PhysicalIQA/README.md

 	* Ran into CUDA out of memory.
 So reduced the training data size
 5. Base model ran successfully.
 Obtained F1 score of 0.517 with 5000 training size
 6. Error sheet analysis

+ #### Phase 2:
+  1. From the initial error analysis I found that there are instances where the relevant information was available easily.
+  2. This information was not available in the wikihow file which was the primary source for knowledge in the original model.
+  3. I started working on an algorithm to fetch context during runtime from internet
+  4. Using wikipedia api libraries, I was able to design an algorithm, wiki_data_extractor, to use the question of an example as a query and fetch a wikipedia page object.
+Using this a summary passage can be extracted from to be used as context for selected example.

+ #### Phase 3:
+ 1. I made  further enhancements to the wiki_data_extractor algorithm to rectify the initial search errors.
+Ouput file contains query, wikipedia result, wikipedia summary (train_wiki_data.csv)
+ 2. Also created a modified version of the script to combine the question and solutions of each example to create two queries and using them to fetch data from wikipedia (train_wiki_data_with_sols.csv)
+ 3. Wikipedia lookups for each example took about 1 to 2 seconds.
+For training dataset of  16,000+ examples the total runtime was 4+ hours.
+To reduce this I created a python script to run the algorithm parellely and then combine the resulting files.
+This reduces runtime to less than an hour.
+ 4. Tried to execute McQueen model on colab (McQueen_colab.ipynb) as well as install elasticsearch on colab.
+Ran into elasticsearch server related issues and other 'files missing' error.